macwis/coinvwap/README.md

 - masking
 - sequence count indicating each sent message, there is no verification if I didn't miss any (no account has been used, so free feed is not complete anyway)
 - frame lengths above LENGTH_63

+---

+## Future improvements

+- more docstrings and comments
+- websocket stream mocking
+- thread wrapper
+- more code coverage towards 100%
+- more unit tests